|

 SWCPC 246

-Consists of photographs of the Brillhart family (1893-1914), and also
+Consists of photographs of the Brillhart family (1893-1914), and also contains a

-contains a print of West Texas State Normal College on fire in Canyon (1914).
+print of West Texas State Normal College on fire in Canyon (1914).

-Samuel C. Brillhart established a ranch in Ochiltree County in the Texas Panhandle in
+Samuel C. Brillhart established a ranch in Ochiltree County in the Texas

-1886.
-His son, Herbert, married Eulalia Bowen, and later bought the Bowen Ranch to add to
+Panhandle in 1886.
+His son, Herbert, married Eulalia Bowen, and later bought the

-the family holdings.
+Bowen Ranch to add to the family holdings.

 Briscoe County, Texas

-Photograph collection, 1895-1968
+Photograph Collection, 1895-1968

 41 copy prints, 1 photo print

-SWCPC 14, E1-E3
+SWCPC 14 E1-E3

-Consists of photographs of people and places in Briscoe County and
+Consists of photographs of people and places in Briscoe County and Silverton,

-Silverton, Texas (1895-1929; 1968).
-It also contains prints of women on muleback (1903)
+Texas (1895-1929, 1968).
+It also contains prints of women on muleback (1903) and

-and an historical marker for the Battle of Palo Duro Canyon (1968).
+an historical marker for the Battle of Palo Duro Canyon (1968).

-Located on 887 square miles in the Texas Panhandle, Briscoe County was organized in 1892
+Located on 887 square miles in the Texas Panhandle, Briscoe County was organized

-Briscoe County Military Trail Marker (Texas)
+Briscoe County (Texas) Military Trail Marker

-Photograph collection, 1968
+Photograph Collection, 1968

 1 photo print

-SWCPC 14, E3
+SWCPC 14 E3

-Consists of a photograph (1968) of the marker commemorating the 1874
+Consists of a photograph (1968) of the marker commemorating the 1874 battle of

-In 1874, Colonel Ranald Mackenzie and the Fourth Cavalry campaigned against the Comanche
+Palo Duro Canyon.
+In 1874, Colonel Ranald Mackenzie and the Fourth Cavalry

-Indians at Palo Duro Canyon, where Mackenzie's forces routed the warriors, captured women
+campaigned against the Comanche Indians at Palo Duro Canyon, where Mackenzie's

-and children, and destroyed the Indian horses.
-After the battle, the Comanche Indians were
+Indian horses.
+After the battle, the Comanche Indians were confined on

-confined on reservation lands near Fort Sill, Oklahoma.
+reservation lands near Fort Sill, Oklahoma.

 Brittingham, Sally

-Photograph collection, 1945
+Photograph Collection, 1945

 1 copy print